Seagate/cortx-test/docs/Architectural-Overview.md

 # Use of Pytest
 Pytest framework has lot to offer in terms of testing at system or integration level.
 It's easier to write small test, yet scales to support more complex integration and system level tests.
 It was evaluated for all test framework requirement with small tests and some of which are mentioned below.
 * Supports parallel execution
 * Supports tagging
-* modular fixtures for short and long lived resources
+* Modular fixtures for short and long-lived resources
 * Plugin architecture and 300+ community supported plugins

 # High level repository structure